Renault Mégane: Mégane Sedan

-The Renault Mégane Sedan, launched in July 2016, resembles the Talisman, but with the front section of the Mégane IV hatchback and a fastback like sloping roofline.
+The Mégane Sedan, launched in July 2016, resembles the Talisman, but with the front section of the Mégane IV hatchback and a fastback like sloping roofline.
 It has more space for the back seat passengers than the hatchback and a larger boot, with a claimed volume of 508 litre.

 It is sold on the African continent, the Middle East, various Eastern Asian and Australian markets.
 Within Europe, it is offered in several countries including Turkey, Italy, Poland, Romania, Bulgaria, Ukraine, Serbia, Greece, Georgia and Ireland, but neither France or the United Kingdom.

 Depending on the market, there are two petrol engines and three diesel engines offered, with power outputs ranging from 90 to 130 bhp.
 Only the mid range engine is suitable to be matched with the dual clutch six speed transmission.

-The Mégane Sedan is facelifted in February 2021, some months after the hatchback and the estate.
-It receives a new 115 hp petrol engine.

 Mégane GT

 The Mégane GT is a high performance version based on the hatchback model with 1.6-litre I4 diesel and petrol powertrains.
 As standard, it incorporates a four-wheel steering system (4Control) and dual-clutch automatic gearbox with optional paddle shifting.
 It also has a slightly different design for the interior and the exterior.